-The Complainant argues that the disputed domain name is almost identical to the Complainant's trademark MICHELIN which has become a distinctive identifier of its service offerings.
+The Complainant argues that the disputed domain name is almost identical to the Complainant's trademark ALSTOM which has become a distinctive identifier of its service offerings.

-The Complainant argues that the disputed domain name is identical and/or confusingly similar to its wellknown MICHELIN trademarks with the addition of the letter "I" in the middle of "Michelin" and the letter "e" at the end of it.
+The Complainant argues that the disputed domain name is identical and/or confusingly similar to its well-known ALSTOM trademarks with the addition of the letter "r" in the middle of "alstom" and the term "group".